 The Can-Teach volunteering program has changed the way I see practicing my language skills.

-Before I started the conversation practice on Skype I used to think that there was no way to speak to a native in order to have a conversation using real English , not English taken from books or recorded conversations from people who are not even native speakers, but then I realized that technology can play a great role when it comes to getting to know people and even talk to them on real time and the fact of being able to see them is amazing.
+Before I started the conversation practice on Skype I used to think that there was no way to speak to a native in order to have a conversation using real English , not English taken from books or recorded conversations from people who are not even native speakers, but then I realized that technology can play a great role when it comes to getting to know people and even talk to them on real time and the fact of being able to see [the native speaker] is amazing.